 With CPUs, you have processes, which are specific tasks running on your computer, and threads, which are streams of data that the program passes through the CPU.
 Now, depending on how an application is running, it can generate one, or more threads.
 And if you have a single-core, your processor can only handle a single thread.
 With multiple cores, you can handle more threads.
 When running multiple programs at the same time, more cores gets you better performance because none of the programs has to “wait” for a thread to become available.
 However, a processor with faster clock speeds doesn’t always mean better performance so keep that in mind.
 The overall architecture and efficiency of the CPU are more important.

 The thing is, there is one major caveat here – if you want to make the most of multiple cores, you should be using software that’s made for multiple cores.
 If the software you’re using doesn’t support multithreading, all the threads will run through a single core, and you won’t enjoy the benefits.
 For example, you will see major benefits if you’re running multiple virtual machines on your system because each of them has its own core to work with.

 So, which one is better?

 As we said in the beginning, there is no clear answer as to which one is better.
 If you’re limited by your budget, and can only get one, more RAM, or a CPU with a higher core count, you should first consider your specific use scenario.

-But as mentioned above, ideally, you want a good balance of both having enough RAM and a CPU with ample cores.
+Ideally, you want a good balance of both having enough RAM and a CPU with ample cores.
 This should be the basis for anyone looking to build, buy, or upgrade a PC.

 Oh, and there’s one more thing to mention.
 If you’re limited with the amount of RAM, you can always buy more and quickly install them.
 With the CPU however, you will need to switch it out completely, which is oftentimes the more expensive and time-consuming option.
 It’s all a matter of what you specifically need based on the computational tasks you wish to complete.